wainwrightmark/word_salad/tasks.md

 - social images etc
 - Save incomplete levels

-- greyed out should respond to click start not to click end

 - reorder level sequence

 - Build a tool to reorder grids based on distance from a given list of grids